Global Experience

 Be sure to review the eligibility criteria before finalizing your plans for studying abroad if you would like your coursework to satisfy the requirement.

 An updated approved course list is effective as of Fall 2024.
 The previous approved course list was only effective through Summer 2024.
 To minimize any impacts to long-term planning, students who entered the university prior to Fall 2024 can write into the Virtual Advising Center to request an exception to this change.
+Once you've enrolled in a previously approved course, you can send a message asking to have it applied to your experiential learning requirement and your degree audit will be manually updated.

 Course Proposal